Current H&S C 11357(a) (2) This analyzes the current statute, amended by Prop 64. See below for pre-Prop 64 version of 11357.

 Immigration advocates can argue that an infraction is not a conviction.
 See infraction advisory at www.ilrc.org/crimes.
 At the same time, seek post-conviction relief under PC 14743.7 or other vehicles.
 The person likely had no defender.

-Defenders should try not to rely on these defenses and not to plead to a cannabis offense, but should know they exist when evaluating any conviction from on or after 11/9/16.
+Defenders should know that this defense exists, but because there is no precedent specifically on California cannabis, they must not rely on cannabis being a ‘safe’ immigration disposition.
 If it is necessary to plead to a cannabis offense, try to plead specifically to conduct limited to “mature stalks” at the plea colloquy, and provide some written proof of this.
-While this is not legally necessary to support the possible defense, it may simplify things considerably in immigration court.
+While this is not legally necessary to support the possible defense, it may simplify things in immigration court.

 Post-conviction relief.
 PC 1203.43 should eliminate prior DEJ pleas for imm purposes, but because ICE is fighting against these it may be better to obtain 1473.7.
 For a single minor drug conviction from on or before 7/14/11, see Advice at 11377 regarding the Lujan benefit.
 Consider other post-conviction relief, including PC 1473.7 to vacate.
 See Advice to 11377.
 Prop 64 provides sealing post-conviction relief at H&S C 11361.8(e)-(h),but we do not have precedent that DHS must accept it and do not recommend it.
 See more resources at https://www.ilrc.org/immigrant-post-conviction-relief